 The CHS

-Every day, all over the world, countless people from all walks of life are moved to act in response to the humanitarian imperative - the desire to prevent and alleviate humanitarian suffering wherever it happens.
+Every day, people from all walks of life around the globe are compelled to take action in response to the humanitarian imperative - the desire to prevent and alleviate suffering caused by crises.

 The Core Humanitarian Standard on Quality and Accountability (CHS) sets out Nine Commitments that organisations and individuals involved in humanitarian response can use to improve the quality and effectiveness of the assistance they provide.
 The CHS places communities and people affected by crisis at the centre of humanitarian and development action.

-As a core standard, the CHS describes the essential elements of principled, accountable and high-quality aid.
-It is a voluntary and measurable standard.
-The CHS is the result of a global consultation process.
-It draws together key elements of existing humanitarian standards and commitments.
+By placing communities and people affected by crisis at the center of humanitarian and development action, the CHS serves as a core standard that describes the necessary components of principled, accountable, and high-quality aid.
+It is a voluntary and measurable standard that is the result of a global consultation process, drawing together key elements of existing humanitarian standards and commitments.

 A success story